Wednesday's Best Deals: Sennheiser Headphones, Wayfair Pillows, Kingdom Hearts, Anker Dual Dash Cam, and More

 If those options don’t do it for you, you can also choose from an office desk that is $495, a supercharged standing desk for $815, a small filing cabinet for $155, and a modern Guest Chair for $395.
 Grab these before they’re gone!

 Are you wanting a bit more versatility in your cooking options?
-Well, for a decent $60, you can get the Martha Stewart pressure cooker.
-It’s 8qts and has 14 preset programs so you can always ensure that your food is nice, tender, and ready to eat.
+Well, for a decent $53 using the promo code KJMRTHA, you can get the Martha Stewart pressure cooker.
+It’s 8 quarts and has 14 preset programs so you can always ensure that your food is nice, tender, and ready to eat.
 Just think about the culinary possibilities!
 I’d grab one before it’s gone.

 If you want to keep track of all the goings-on in and around your car at all times, consider an Anker dual dash cam.
 It’s $90 with a promo code and a clipped coupon.
 It records in 1080p and automatically records your driving route, location, and speed so you’ll never get lost.
 Not to mention it has a parking mode, so it can be a sense of security 24 hours a day.